Long-term prediction intervals with many covariates: Methods: Construction of prediction intervals

 \subsection{Future predictors}

-Note that, the p.i. in (\ref{eq:pi}) requires the future values of covariates $\bm x_i$ namely $\bm{x}_{n+1},\ldots, \bm{x}_{n+m}$. \citet{zhou10} discuss the scenario where these predictors are trigonometric and thus perfectly predictable.
+Note that, the PI in (\ref{eq:pi}) requires the future values of covariates $\bm x_i$ namely $\bm{x}_{n+1},\ldots, \bm{x}_{n+m}$. \citet{zhou10} discussed the scenario where these predictors are trigonometric and thus perfectly predictable.
 For practical implementation in econometrics, it is more appealing to consider stochastic design so that one can allow for the covariates $\bm x_i$ to be observed random variables as well.
-This naturally rises the question how to predict the future values of the covariates.
+This naturally raises the question of how to predict the future values of the covariates.
 For the theoretical part, we shed some light on consistency results for the stochastic design in Section \ref{sec:high dimension}.
-However in the implementation in Section \ref{sec:real data analysis}, we choose to simply use a year-over-year mean forecast for the weather covariates.
+However, in the implementation in Section \ref{sec:real data analysis}, we choose to simply use a year-over-year mean forecast for the weather covariates.